 If the Threshold Spectrum is captured from a vocal track at a moment without any sibilance, then the whole track will be de-essed.
 Better results and faster to use than many dedicated de-essers.
 The DSM is especially good on vocals, due to the high resolution in the mid-to-high frequency range.

+We've already hinted at this, above, when we mentioned vocal treatments.
 If the Threshold Spectrum is captured from a different track, then the spectrum of that track is dynamically impressed upon the track you're processing.
 Trying out different Threshold Spectrums captured from successful productions will often provide fruitful avenues to explore.

 We forsee the DSM's new downwards expander mode being used to recover dynamic range in over-compressed tracks.

 Clean up unwanted spill, reduce mud, and create more space in mixes.

 Despite not being engineered specifically for broadband noise reduction, we've had very pleasing - and useable - results.
 Traditional noise reduction processors exhibit transient smearing when pushed too hard, but that is something that the DSM certainly never suffers from.